In French, unlike other languages, we don't take in account all the accent in our alphabet.

 The French alphabet has many diphthongs.
 Diphthongs are vowels that were created by the combination of two vowel sounds with the same syllable but can also be a combination of a vowel and a consonant.
 They are very commonly used.

 /ɛ.i/ in front of consonants

 /ɛj/ in front of vowels

-We already know what are the French vowels sooner.
-Therefore, they may not accented, accented, or combined with other vowels.
+We already know what are the French vowels sound like.
+They may be not accented, accented or even combined with other vowels.
 Here is a table with pronunciations for unaccented vowels alone:

 |a||/a/||chat, sac, bagage, matin|

 |er, et||/e/||manger, acheter, et|